PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Wants control of all "Evil" artifacts, even if they are ignorant of how to properly handle or dispose of them
 		- Any means justify the ends
 	- Boromar clan
-		- Seeks the Dragonshards for none other than the promise of wealth and power
+		- Seeks the Dragonshard and fragments for none other than the promise of wealth and power
 ### PCs
 #### Bjorn "Bearwolf" Ulfr
 - Stormpeak Clan